The Pros and Cons of Intermittent Fasting

 Though intermittent fasting has a lot of pros, not everybody can handle intermittent fasting diet.

 Some people just can’t handle missing meals because it affects their work performance, cognition and energy levels.
 They feel exhausted and sick during the fasting period because of hunger.
 When you have conditioned your body to rely upon food at a certain time, withdrawing does have its 1-2 week period of adjusting.
 But once adjusted, the desire for food generally disappears.

 However, there are those that feel negative effects while intermittent fasting and disordered eating can occur such as obsessive thinking about food, binging/purging or eating an excess amount of food.

 While the majority of people do have success with intermittent fasting, others just can’t.
 And that’s perfectly fine – if you find yourself in this group, do not despair, there are some other dietary regiments you can follow to improve your health and weight.
 Remember we are all unique and what works for one does not mean it will work for you.

 Not Drinking Enough Water

 Water is a crucial key to intermittent fasting success.
 When we are fasting, digestion rests and our cells can do a cellular housekeeping – sweeping out all cellular debris and toxins resulting in optimized health and mitochondrial health.
 Inflammation and poor mitochondrial health go hand-in-hand.

-There is a specific type of water that I use from Tyent Water called Alkaline Hydrogen Water that boasts a plethora of benefits including weight loss and reducing inflammation.
+There is a specific type of water that I use – alkaline hydrogen water that boasts a plethora of benefits including weight loss and reducing inflammation.
 The reason this water has such a huge following is that it contains hydrogen, the smallest molecule that can easily penetrate the cell wall and the mitochondria as well, promoting impressive health benefits.

 Not a Good Choice for Everybody